 When the summer heat in Pasadena reaches its peak, the last thing you want is for your air conditioner to stop working.
 A malfunctioning AC unit can turn your home into an uncomfortable sauna, disrupting your daily life and increasing your stress levels.
 One common issue that many homeowners face is a frozen air conditioner, which not only leads to discomfort but also higher energy bills.
-Understanding why your AC unit freezes and how to prevent it can save you both time and money, ensuring your home remains a cool sanctuary during the hottest months.
+Understanding why your AC unit freezes and how to prevent your AC from freezing can save you both time and money, ensuring your home remains a cool sanctuary during the hottest months.

 Air conditioners are designed to keep your home cool by removing heat and humidity from the air.
 They achieve this through a series of processes that involve circulating refrigerant through evaporator and condenser coils.
 However, several factors can cause the unit to freeze, disrupting this process and leading to an inefficient system.
 Understanding these factors is crucial for homeowners, as it allows them to take preventive measures before issues arise.
 Here’s a breakdown of common reasons why your air conditioner might freeze up: